-This control string is used with the Common Lisp format function to create the filename of the auto-save file.
-Format is called with two arguments, the first being the directory namestring and the second being the file namestring of the pathname associated with the buffer.
+This is a format control string used to make the filename of the checkpoint file. format is called with two arguments, the first being the directory namestring and the second being the file namestring of the default buffer pathname.

-By default the auto-save file is created in the same directory as the file for which it is a backup, and it has the same name with surrounding # characters.
+The default value causes the auto-save file to be created in the same directory as the file for which it is a backup, and with the name surrounded by # characters.